The Azores – The Most Beautiful Eco-Friendly Islands That You´ve Never Heard Of

 We are staying at a wonderful hotel property, The Aldeia Da Fonte, which has been lovingly crafted by owners Sonja and Antonio into a charming country estate with hidden gardens, sunny patios and small manor houses that look like they’ve been here for eternity – although the hotel is only 13 years old.

 I’d like to tell you more, but the sounds of laughter and conversation are drifting up through my window, and I just have to return to the sunny patio and sip a glass of wine with everyone.

 Pico, Island of Whales, Wine and Dramatic Ocean Scenery

 We’ve been on Pico Island for a few days now and have been completely captivated.
 There is nothing to do here, and everything at the same time.
 If you are ‘into’ nature, enjoy short hikes and mingling with locals in tiny village cafes, you would adore Pico.
 Let me set the scene.

-Pico Island is famous for the pods of whales that visit just off shore most of the year, hand made lace, locally produced wine, divine Pico cheese and beef so tender you can cut it with a fork.
+Pico Island is famous for the pods of whales that visit just off shore most of the year, handmade lace, locally produced wine, divine Pico cheese and beef so tender you can cut it with a fork.
 We start every meal saying we won’t eat all of the freshly made cheese brought to the table, but you guessed it, we always gobble up every crumb.
-The cheese is light yellow, spreadable, with a mild nutty flavor.
+The cheese is light yellow, spreadable, with a mild nutty flavor, often served with a fresh red pepper drizzle.
 Each of the Azores Islands make their own cheese which differ slightly from each other.
-There are contented cattle roaming on all the hillsides, munching away on vivid green grasses.
+There are contented cows roaming on all the hillsides, munching away on vivid green grasses.
 Here in the Azores it stays warm all year, so there are no barns for the cattle, they roam free all year.
-On Pico the pastures and vineyards are divided by miles and miles of neatly stacked black volcanic rock walls, a stunning accent to the green pastures.
+On Pico the pastures,vineyards and fig tree orchards are divided by miles and miles of neatly stacked black volcanic rock walls, a stunning accent to the green pastures.